oortcloud/meteorite/README.md

 Works like `meteor`, but checks and installs the app's desired Meteor version and package dependencies before running the app.
 You may still want to use this, but it's no longer the official way to use Meteorite.

 If however you want to use a forked version of Meteor in your project, you can still list it in your `smart.json`, and Meteorite will run it via `mrt`.
-(Of course you could just run it directly from a checkout too, which may be simpler)
+(Of course you could just run it directly from a checkout too, which may be simpler).

 ### `mrt create <name>`